Kakamotobi/Learned/JS/Scope.md

 	```
   - For `myFunc`, which is a reference to `outer()`, its instance of `inner()` still holds a reference to its lexical environment (the `name` variable) - closure.
 Therefore, `myFunc` still works as expected.
   - Henceforth changes to the closure will remain.

+## Module Scope
+- Variables that are defined inside of a module are scoped to that module.
+- Unlike function scopes, module scopes can make their variables accessible by other modules as well (`import`, `export`).

 ## Reference
 [Closures - MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)